Jorge Soler Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres' 4.01 team ERA ranks 10th across all MLB pitching staffs.
+- The Padres have a 4.01 team ERA that ranks 10th among all league pitching staffs.

-- Padres pitchers combine to surrender 58 home runs (1.1 per game), the 10th-fewest in baseball.
+- Padres pitchers combine to rank 11th in baseball in home runs allowed (59 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.